 Rubberwood is a hardwood from the maple family of woods and is an ideal choice for furniture manufacturing because of its durability and tendency to resist shrinking, warping or cracking.
 After its 26-30 years of latex production, the trees are felled and new ones are planted.
 So, unlike other woods that are cut down for the sole purpose of producing furniture, rubberwood is used only after it completes its latex producing cycle and dies, making it eco-friendly.

-While Weng?inishes may vary slightly from one manufacturer to another, it is generally a very dark brown bordering on black.
+Wenge finishes may vary slightly from one manufacturer to another, although it is generally a very dark brown bordering on black.